NCAR/ncharts/docs/SETTINGS.md

 export DJANGO_SETTINGS_MODULE=datavis.settings.production
 ```

-## Override
+## Override (optional)

-Settings can be overridden via an override file, `datavis/settings/override.py`. `override.py` is `.gitignore`d, so you can make environment-specific changes to settings without modifying files that are tracked in version control.
+Settings can be overridden via an optional override file, `datavis/settings/override.py`. `override.py` is `.gitignore`d, so you can make environment-specific changes to settings without modifying files that are tracked in version control.

 For example, production `ADMINS` for `datavis.eol.ucar.edu` are defined in `datavis/settings/override.datavis.eol.ucar.edu.py`.
 A symbolic link can made from this file to `override.py`